mvolkmann/web-translate/README.md

 The translations are performed as a build step, so no cost for translation services is incurred during web application usage.

+This library is English-centric from the standpoint that it assumes all translations will be driven from initial text that is English.

 ## Goals